-Naomi’s roots are deep in classical music—she has a master’s degree in classical piano performance—but she has also immersed herself in jazz standards, folk songs, soul, pop and gospel.
+Naomi’s roots are deep in classical music—she has a master’s degree in classical piano performance—but she has also immersed herself in jazz standards, folk songs, soul, pop, and gospel.
 All these influences give her music a variety of moods and styles for listeners to enjoy.
 Naomi is often commissioned to write songs for special occasions, and she is regularly hired for live music at events and weddings.
 She also provides arrangements of her music for other musical groups, and her choral arrangement of “Noel” has been performed by many choirs in Oregon and Washington.
-Naomi is an in-demand session player, accompanist and performer.

-Naomi’s music has received great review and critical acclaim from media including Oregon Music News, The Oregonian, The Portland Tribune, Willamette Week, The Inessa Blog, StereoSubversion.com, KATU’s AM Northwest, KINK.fm, and KMHD.fm.
-She is praised for her original music and balanced combination of chops and lyricism.
-Naomi has opened for national and international artists, performed at esteemed venues and festivals including the Portland Jazz Festival, Jimmy Mak’s, the Doug Fir Lounge, the Alberta Rose Theater, and The Bite of Oregon, and is the pianist for the Oregon Repertory Singers.
+Naomi’s original music has received great reviews and critical acclaim from media including Oregon Music News, The Oregonian, The Portland Tribune, Willamette Week, The Inessa Blog, KATU’s AM Northwest, KINK.fm, and KMHD.fm.
+She is praised for her songwriting and balanced combination of chops and lyricism.
+Naomi has opened for national and international artists, and performed at esteemed venues and festivals including the Portland Jazz Festival, Jimmy Mak’s, the Doug Fir Lounge, the Alberta Rose Theater, and The Bite of Oregon.
+She has been the pianist for the Oregon Repertory Singers since 2004.